AltVanguard/smorgasbord/README.md

 Some key design choices:

  - Not overbearing: will not turn your app into a Smorgasbord app.
 It doesn't ask for your argc, argv.
- - Can be used on the side: can be integrated into an existing codebase
+ - Can be used on the side: can be utilized in an existing codebase without much disruption.
  - Shader source generation over parsing: massively simplifies dealing with shaders, interface changes can be implemented much quicker.
 Interface code generation results in a more concise codebase, and eliminates any need for shader reflection.
- - Declarative geometry specification: in my experience describing the geometry instead of selecting a drawing function is more intuitive and results in quicker code changes
+ - Declarative geometry specification: in my experience describing the geometry instead of selecting a drawing function is more intuitive and results in quicker code changes.
  - Modern perspective, terminology: even OpengGL is abstracted through queues, command buffers and pipelines.
 It might be superfluous for OpenGL, but helps maintaining the proper mindset, and helps newcomers to familiarize with the modern terminology.
- - Transparent abstraction: you can always reach the underlying APIs if you need something that isn't covered, or more straightforward doing manually.
+ - Transparent abstraction: you can always reach the underlying APIs if you need something that isn't covered, or is more straightforward doing manually.

 Shortcomings: